Serum phenylalanine screening

 Serum phenylalanine screening is a blood test to look for signs of the disease phenylketonuria (PKU).
 The test detects abnormally high levels of an amino acid called phenylalanine.

-Phenylalanine - blood test
+Phenylalanine - blood test; PKU - phenylalanine

 How the Test is Performed

-An area of the infant's skin, usually the heel, is cleaned with a germ killer and punctured with a sharp needle or a lancet.
+An area of the infant's skin, most often the heel, is cleaned with a germ killer and punctured with a sharp needle or a lancet.
 Three drops of blood are placed in 3 separate test circles on a piece of paper.
 Cotton or a bandage may be applied to the puncture site if it is still bleeding after the blood drops are taken.

 The test paper is taken to the laboratory, where it is mixed with a type of bacteria that needs phenylalanine to grow.
 Another substance that blocks phenylalanine from reacting with anything else is added.

-See also: Newborn screening tests
+Newborn screening tests is a related article.